SoftwareHeritage/swh-docs/docs/index.rst

   architecture
 * :ref:`mirror` → learn what a Software Heritage mirror is and how to set up one
+* :ref:`keycloak <keycloak>` → learn what keycloak is and how to register and configure users

 Data Model and Specifications
 -----------------------------